 DIA opened on February 28, 1995, replacing Stapleton International Airport as Denver's primary commercial airport.
 DIA is served by a variety of domestic and international air carriers, and is the second largest hub for United Airlines.
 DIA is also the home and hub for Frontier Airlines, as well as a hub for Southwest Airlines.
-Passenger traffic at DIA continues to grow, with a record 52,849,132 passengers passing through the airport in 2011.
-The total number of aircraft operations for 2011 was 634,680.
+Passenger traffic at DIA continues at near-record levels, with 52,556,359 passengers passing through the airport in 2013.
+This was 1.1% less than the record of 53,156,278 in 2012, but continued a now six-year period of greater than 50 million annual passengers.
+The total number of aircraft operations for 2013 was 586,860.
+This was 5.1% lower than the 618,257 recorded in 2012.